eightants/eightants/README.md

   An concise and efficient way to apply the Spotify duotone effect on images in `<canvas>` elements for download.
 [Read about it here](https://codeburst.io/build-spotifys-colorizer-effect-with-javascript-35cb75fc638c).

 - **[tamuhack-org / Ouroboros](https://github.com/tamuhack-org/Ouroboros)**</br>
   An open-source, fully-customizable hackathon registration system.
-Used at TAMUhack and by various hackathons.
+Used by TAMUhack and various hackathons.

 [My repos →](https://github.com/eightants?tab=repositories)